koppor/jabref/PRIVACY.md

 | [The SAO/NASA Astrophysics Data System](https://ui.adsabs.harvard.edu/)                                                      | <https://ui.adsabs.harvard.edu/help/privacy/>                                                 |
 | [Unpaywall](https://unpaywall.org/)                                                                                          | <https://unpaywall.org/legal/privacy>                                                         |
 | [zbMATH Open](https://www.zbmath.org)                                                                                        | <https://zbmath.org/privacy-policy/>                                                          |

-[1]: *Note: The Mr. DLib service is used for the related articles tab in the entry editor and collects also your language, your browser and operating system (*disabled* by default).*

 ## JabRef Browser Extension